Heavy Safes: Why Weight Is Important For High Security

-In recent years, people have been becoming increasingly concerned about their homes being broken into and their valuables being stolen, to the extent that the global safes and vaults market was valued at $5.82 billion in 2019, and is projected to reach $9.14 billion by 2027 – growing at a rate of 8.1% per year [source].
+In recent years, people have been increasingly concerned about their homes being broken into and their valuables being stolen.
+This growing concern is reflected in the expansion of the global safes and vaults market, which was valued at $8.6 billion in 2023 and is projected to reach $18.7 billion by 2032, growing at a CAGR of 9% from 2024 to 2032 [source].

-However, with so many different types of safes available on the market, it can be easy to get overwhelmed by all the different options.
-So, in this article we’ll help you better understand the role that the weight of a safe has in determining how secure it actually is when it comes to protecting your irreplaceable possessions, valuables, and documents.
+However, with so many different types of safes available on the market, it can be easy to feel overwhelmed by the range of options.
+This article helps explain the role that the weight of a safe plays in determining how secure it actually is when protecting irreplaceable possessions, valuables, and important documents.
+Weight remains one of the most practical indicators of real-world safe security.

 Why Are Some Safes So Heavy?